 Land Tax is calculated on the total value of all your taxable land above the threshold.
 If the combined value of your land does not exceed the threshold, no land tax is payable by you.

 The rate of tax is calculated as $100 plus 1.6% of the land value up to the value of the premium threshold.
 The rate of tax increases to 2% after the premium threshold.

 The threshold is applied to land holdings on 31 December each year and is applied for the full year following the taxing date of 31 December.
 No pro-rata calculation applies.

 How is the land value determined?

-Land value is determined by the valuations issued by the Valuer General to Revenue NSW.
+Land value is determined by the valuations issued by the Valuer-General to Revenue NSW.
 The valuation from the previous year is used.
-For example, the 2019 value is used for the 2020 tax year.
-Note: the value is based on land only and does not take into consider any improvements on the land.
+For example, the 2021 value is used for the 2022 tax year.
+Note: the value is based on land-only and does not take into consideration any improvements on the land.

 What do I do if I think I may be liable to pay Land Tax?

 If you haven’t received a notice of assessment you can register online or phone Revenue NSW on 1300 139 816.